sethmurphy/BrubeckOAuth/README.md

             """it is the applicatiOns responsibilty to extend this class and implement this method.
 It may be empty if you simply care about authentication.
             The oAuth object used to authenticate is also accessible with self.oauth You probably want to set a cookie and save/update a user.
-You can then use this cookie to retrieve the current_user using the Brubeck Auth model
+            You can then use this cookie to retrieve the current_user using the Brubeck Auth model You also have access to any arguments initially passed with the login request via normal brubeck methods.
             """
             logging.debug("onAuthenticationSuccess")
             # this is all the data returned by the provider